WangyiNTU/WangyiNTU.github.io/_pages/about.md

 Welcome!
 I am currently a [Research Assistant Professor](https://research.polyu.edu.hk/en/persons/yi-wang-3) in the Department of Electronic and Information Engineering ([EiE](https://www.polyu.edu.hk/eie/)), The Hong Kong Polytechnic University (香港理工大学, [PolyU](https://www.polyu.edu.hk/)).
 I worked closely with [Prof. CHAU Lap Pui](https://www.polyu.edu.hk/eie/people/academic-staff/prof-chau-lap-pui/).
 My research interest includes Image/Video Processing, Computer Vision, Intelligent Transport Systems, and Digital Forensics.

 I received the BEng in Electronic and Information Engineering and MEng in Signal and Information Processing from Northwestern Polytechnical University (西北工业大学, [NPU](https://en.nwpu.edu.cn/)), China in 2013 and 2016, respectively, and earned the PhD in the School of Electrical and Electronic Engineering ([EEE](https://www.ntu.edu.sg/eee/)) from Nanyang Technological University (南洋理工大学，[NTU](https://www.ntu.edu.sg/)), Singapore in 2021.
-My PhD is supervised by Prof. CHAU Lap Pui who worked as a Associate Prof. in NTU (till 2022) and currently a Prof. in PolyU.
+My PhD is supervised by Dr. CHAU Lap Pui who worked as an A/P in NTU (till 2022) and currently a Prof. in PolyU.

-Prior to joining PolyU, I worked as a Research Fellow in School of EEE, NTU, Singapore from 2021 to 2023, advised by [Assoc.
-Prof. YAP Kim Hui](https://dr.ntu.edu.sg/cris/rp/rp01044) from EEE, NTU.
-Prior to going to Singapore, I was involved in some projects in NPU, China, from 2009 to 2016, supervised by [Prof. WAN Shuai](https://teacher.nwpu.edu.cn/en/wanshuai.html) and [Prof. MEI Shaohui](https://teacher.nwpu.edu.cn/en/meishaohui.html).
+Prior to joining PolyU, I worked as a Research Fellow in School of EEE@NTU from 2021 to 2023 with PI [A/P YAP Kim Hui](https://dr.ntu.edu.sg/cris/rp/rp01044) from EEE@NTU.
+Prior to going to Singapore, I was involved in national projects and robotics center in NPU, China, from 2009 to 2016, supervised by [Prof. WAN Shuai](https://teacher.nwpu.edu.cn/en/wanshuai.html) and [Prof. MEI Shaohui](https://teacher.nwpu.edu.cn/en/meishaohui.html).

 ## Recruitment/招生
-We are currently actively recruiting image/video processing, computer vision, 3D reconstruction, and AI talents, including Research Fellows, PhD students (including self-finance), Master by Research (including self-finance) to join our group in Hong Kong Polytechnic University.
+We are currently actively recruiting image/video processing, computer vision, 3D reconstruction, and AI talents, including Research Fellows, PhD students (including self-finance), Master of Philosophy (including self-finance) to join our group in Hong Kong Polytechnic University.

 You can fill [here](https://forms.office.com/r/WKHmJEaBDb) or email me if you are interested!